KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_005_BuffersBufferViewsAccessors.md

 ### Data interleaving

 The data of the attributes that are stored in a single `bufferView` may be stored as an *Array-Of-Structures*.
 A single `bufferView` may, for example, contain the data for vertex positions and for vertex normals in an interleaved fashion.
 In this case, the `byteOffset` of an accessor defines the start of the first relevant data element for the respective attribute, and the `bufferView` defines an additional `byteStride` property.
 This is the number of bytes between the start of one element of its accessors, and the start of the next one.
-An example of how interleaved position- and a normal attributes are stored inside a `bufferView` is shown in Image 5d.
+An example of how interleaved position and normal attributes are stored inside a `bufferView` is shown in Image 5d.

 <p align="center">
 <img src="images/aos.png" /><br>
-<a name="aos-png"></a>Image 5d: Interleaved acessors in one buffer view
+<a name="aos-png"></a>Image 5d: Interleaved acessors in one buffer view.
 </p>